Get rich with real estate - I reached financial independence in two years with rentals

 One tip we teach our own real estate investing students, beyond the usual screening and vetting of contractors, is to start new contractors on smaller projects first.
 Gradually scale them up to larger projects, because you’re entrusting them not only with the cash you’re paying them but with an asset worth hundreds of thousands of dollars.

-When I asked Evan about his best advice for people thinking about trying their hand at rentals, he didn’t hesitate.
+When I asked Evan about his best advice for people thinking about trying their hand at rentals in an effort to grow their net worth, he didn’t hesitate.

-“Create a spreadsheet that accounts 30% of monthly rents for vacancies, maintenance, and management.
+“Create a spreadsheet that accounts for 30% of monthly rents for vacancies, maintenance, and management.

 “Always stick to the numbers when determining whether to pull the trigger on a property.
 If it doesn't look good on paper, walk away.
 Profits in real estate are made when you acquire the property and there's little you can do to make a bad deal a good deal.”